srv-code/Simple-Google-Drive-Clone/README.md

 This is a simple clone of the [Google Drive](https://drive.google.com/drive/) service.
 Pretty sure this is gonna be the next big thing 😉

+Caution: The word 'simple' is used here conveniently for 'ugly' 😬

 ---

 ## Technology